jsmankoo/OpenMP/README.md

 Fix the code from original, problems include race conditions and wrongly scoped variables.
 Program to compute the area of a  Mandelbrot set.

+#### linked.c
+Transversing a linked list in parallel.
+Very Ugly solution.
+Need to convert linked list into array.